This elementary-age oriented Easter craft is an excellent combination of process-art and directed-art.

 Pom-Pom Brush Painting

-Tip: When the pom-pom becomes completely saturated with paint, just switch out the pom-pom for a new fresh, puffy one.
+When the pom-pom becomes completely paint-saturated, switch out the pom-pom with a new fresh, puffy one.

 Easter Bunny + Egg Printable